Tiny-Earth/DemoSite/site/src/learning.md

 - The first week of class will provide background knowledge and resources for everyone.
 - The formative assessments will give students the tools they need to study in this course.

 Many instructors approach learning with a model of student deficit in which students have “deficiencies” and learning is geared toward fixing them (Griffin, Murray, Care, Thomas & Perri, 2010).
-In contrast, a model of learning-environment deficit strives to change the classroom and use supportive strategies that benefit all students (Handelsman et al., 2022).
+In contrast, a model of learning-environment deficit strives to change the classroom and use supportive strategies that benefit all students [handelsman_achieving_2022](@cite).
 Emphasizing what students will learn, rather than what content will be covered, requires instructors to have a growth mindset that focuses on improving the learning environment.

 ```@raw html
 <figure>